luau-lang/luau/rfcs/generalized-iteration.md

 Luau compiler already emits a bytecode instruction, FORGPREP*, to perform initial loop setup - this is where we can evaluate `__iter` as well.

+Naturally, this means that if the table has `__iter` metamethod and you need to iterate through the table fields instead of using the provided metamethod, you can't rely on the general iteration scheme and need to use `pairs`.
+This is similar to other parts of the language, like `t[k]` vs `rawget(t, 'k')`, where the default behavior is overrideable but a library function can help peek behind the curtain.

 ### Default table iteration

 If the argument is a table and it does not implement `__iter` metamethod, we treat this as an attempt to iterate through the table using the builtin iteration order.